Homework

 How is Homework Assessed?

 Research, pre- reading or preparation homework is likely to feed in to the learning and discussion that takes place in the lesson.
 Revision or learning content homework is likely to be assessed by a quiz or test.
-Substantial pieces of written or practical homework are likely to be CAR marked and receive written feedback with students given opportunity to respond to the feedback and further develop their submitted work.

 How much time should be spent on Homework?